surf-connect/surf-connect.github.io/index.md

 A few users complained that for some surfing ability levels there are no location suggestions for their level.
 This is due to the fact that we rely on real-time data for suggestions.
 For example, North Shore might be firing today so level 5 surfers might get a full page of location suggestions while level 3 and below might simply get a blank page.

+One user pointed out that the Surf Forecast page may look weird depending on the browser.
+For example, when viewing the app with the Chrome browser everything looks fine.
+But on the Safari browser, the background image of each location appears to be repeated for each column in the table.

 ## Developer Guide
 First things first, clone the [repository](https://github.com/surf-connect/surf-connect) to your machine.
 Next, you'll want to create a project in your IDE and point it to the repository.
 After all that is set up, run ```meteor npm run install```, this installs all the necessary packages Meteor needs.
 Now you can run the project using the command ```meteor npm run start``` and make any changes you like to the application!